mcosovic/FactorGraph.jl/docs/src/man/utility.md

 # [Utility Functions](@id utilityfunction)

-The GaussBP provides several utility functions to evaluate and compare obtained results.
+The FactorGraph provides several utility functions to evaluate and compare obtained results.

 ---
 #### The WLS results